"I don't understand why there are so few students studying in this tropical paradise.

 My room was medium sized, with a bed, desk, wardrobe and large windows overlooking a creek.
 We had a diverse group from the US, Argentina, Tonga, Solomon Islands, Cook Islands, Samoa and Fiji.

 The staff were friendly and they made you feel welcome.
-By the end of your stay you felt like you had a new family.
+By the end of my stay I felt like I had a new family.
 I loved the experience and had the best time getting to know people.

 I felt safe on campus since the security guards were friendly and ready to help.
 Off campus, personal safety is up to you.
 If you are careful and use your common sense then I doubt you will have trouble.